-As of December 31, 2018, the Company had property financing agreements payable of \$79,904,620, lease liabilities payable of \$612,125, lease-back payables past due of \$5,456,883, unpaid balances in connection with property buy-backs of \$4,186,382.
-As of December 31, 2018, there were total of 518 lawsuits against the Company in Dalian City, China.
-Litigants claimed that the Company did not buy back the property pursuant to the sales contract or the Company did not pay the lease-back rental payments on time.
-These claims amounted to \$23,456,741 (RMB161,330,771) translated at the December 31, 2018 exchange rate).
+As of December 31, 2019, the Company had property financing agreements payable of \$77,464,781, lease liabilities payable of \$521,264, expired lease-back payables of \$5,529,680, and buy-back payables of \$4,152,344.
+As of December 31, 2019, there were 565 lawsuits case against the Company in Dalian City, China.
+Litigants claimed that the Company did not buy back the property pursuant to the sales contract or the Company did not pay the promised lease-back rent on time.
+These claims amounted to \$24,820,625 (RMB172,788,781) translated at the December 31, 2019 exchange rate).
 These payables were included in and reported under the caption of "Property financing agreements payable", "Lease liabilities payable" and "Other payables".
-In connection with the progress of these cases, the Company accrued \$4,800,348 for possible extra litigation charges.
-The Company records the related attorney fees when invoiced.
-The attorney fees in connection with these cases was \$97,071 and \$666,599 for the years ended December 31, 2018 and 2017, respectively.
+In connection with the progress of these cases, the Company accrued \$4,742,632 for possible extra litigation charges.
+The Company will record attorney fees when invoiced.
+The attorney fees in connection with litigation was \$21,859 and \$97,071 for the years ended December 31, 2019 and 2018, respectively.

 The nature of these lawsuits is to demand the Company buy-back property per agreements or to pay unpaid rent per lease-back agreements.
 The Company has been accruing the interest and included in property financing agreements payable and lease liabilities payable based on the lease agreements.
 The Company records the expired lease-back payables and unpaid buy-back payables in other payables and accrues additional estimated liabilities.
 The management believes that current recorded liabilities were reasonable estimates of the total final buy-back payments and total final lease-back payables.
-In the case of a reasonable possibility that a loss is to exceed the amount already recognized, the Company will accrue additional estimated liabilities when known.
+Should the ultimate settlement of these liabilities to exceed the amount already recognized, the Company will accrue additional estimated liabilities when known.

-The Company intended to buy back these properties at a discounted price (compared to the price in the contract).
 The Company has intended to settle the balance due relating to lease-back payables with the owners of the lease-back properties.
 The Company has formed a task group and has been negotiating with the plaintiffs and other owners of the lease-back properties.